About the City

 Bus 46 is approximately a 40 minute trip to Plaça de Catalunya and will cost you EUR 4.

 By taxi it is approximately 25 minutes to Plaça de Catalunya and costing around EUR 40.
 However traffic can be dense and it might take considerably longer to reach your destination.
-Please note that not all taxis accept credit cards and Uber does not operate in Spain.
+Please note that all taxis accept credit cards (Visa or Mastercard) and Uber does not operate in Spain.

 Metro: L9 line connects the congress venue with the airport (Terminals 1 and 2).
 The trip takes approximately 25 minutes and a ticket will cost you EUR 4.50.